James Keir: Life and work

 In 1780 Keir, in conjunction with Alexander Blair (then retired from the army), established a chemical works at Tipton, near Dudley, for the manufacture of alkali from the sodium and potassium sulphates, to which he afterwards added a soap manufactory.
 The method of extraction proceeded on a discovery of Keir's.
 A nearby road was called Soap Factory Road, though it is now called Factory Road.

 When Joseph Priestley came to Birmingham in 1780, he found an able assistant in Keir, who had discovered the distinction between carbon dioxide gas and atmospheric air.
 Keir worked closely with Priestley to investigate the properties of gases.
 On 3 May 1787 Keir communicated to the Royal Society some "Experiments on the Congelation of the Vitriolic Acid", and on 1 May 1788 "Remarks on the Principle of Acidity, Decomposition of Water, and Phlogiston".
 Another paper, on "Fossil Alkali", appeared in 1788 in the "Transactions of the Society of Arts".
 Keir published the first part of his "Dictionary of Chemistry" in 1789.
 He discontinued it upon becoming convinced of the weakness of his theory of phlogiston.

 On 20 May 1790, Keir communicated to the Royal Society "Experiments and Observations on the Dissolution of Metals in Acids, and their Precipitations, with an Account of a new compound Acid Menstruum, useful in some technical operations of parting metals".
 This paper contains suggestions which may have contributed to the discovery of the electro-plate process.
 It was translated into German later the same year by Augustin Gottfried Ludwig Lentin as Versuche und Beobachtungen über die Auflösung der Metalle in Säuren ...

 About 1794, Keir and Blair purchased land in the Tividale area, on the borders of Dudley and Tipton, on which they established the Tividale colliery.
 Keir studied the mineralogy of Staffordshire, and in 1798 wrote an article on it for Stebbing Shaw's History of Staffordshire.
 He also gave Shaw information on Staffordshire manufacturing.

 Sir Humphry Davy, while visiting Gregory Watt at Birmingham in 1800, was introduced to Keir.
 In February 1811 Keir forwarded to the Geological Society "An Account of the Strata in sinking a Pit in Tividale Colliery", accompanied by a number of specimens.

 On 19 December 1807, while Keir was staying with Blair at Hilton Park, his house at West Bromwich was burnt, though most of his books and papers were saved.
 For a time he lived at a small farmhouse in the neighbourhood.

-Keir died at West Bromwich on 11 October 1820, and was buried there at All Saints Church, Charlemont.
+Keir died at West Bromwich on 11 October 1820, and was buried at All Saints Church, Charlemont.
 By his marriage in 1770 to Susanna Harvey (1747–1802) he had an only child, Amelia (1780–1857), who in 1801 married John Lewis Moilliet of Geneva and later Abberley, afterwards merchant and banker of Birmingham.